-With the Workers and Queues page, users can:
+With the Orchestration page, you can:

 - Monitor resources (CPU and GPU, memory, video memory, and network usage) used by the experiments / Tasks that workers execute